Impossibility Results for Strong Linearizability: The Difficulty of Consistent Refereeing: Introduction

 \paragraph*{Our results and their ramifications}

 This paper aims to elucidate the relation between agreement and strongly linearizable implementations of various objects.
-By doing so, we are able to derive a host of new results about implementations of concurrent objects from various primitives, including in particular, \emph{$w$-window registers}~\cite{MostefaouiPR18}, whose consensus number is exactly $w$, that were not considered in prior work.
-We consider implementations that provide strong linearizability, as well as \emph{decisive linearizability}~\cite{BSLS2024}, a condition that is stronger than linearizability, but still weaker than strong linearizability.
-Indeed, there have been identified objects for which there are decisive linearizable implementation from reads and writes, but there are no strongly linearizable implementations from the same primitives.
+By doing so, we are able to derive a host of new results about implementations of concurrent objects from various primitives, including in particular, \emph{$w$-window registers}~\cite{MostefaouiPR18}, whose consensus number is exactly $w$, and atomic \emph{stacks}, whose consensus number is $2$, that were not considered in prior work.

-We identify that lock-free, resp. wait-free, strongly linearizable implementations of several concurrent objects entail a form of agreement that is weaker than consensus but impossible to strongly-linearizable implement with combinations of non-universal primitives.
+We identify that lock-free and wait-free strongly linearizable implementations of several concurrent objects entail a form of agreement that is weaker than consensus but impossible to strongly linearizable implement with combinations of non-universal primitives.
 In both cases, lock-free and wait-free, this form of agreement requires a distinguished process to \emph{referee} a \emph{competition} that involves all other processes.
-Our main results, explained below, show that \emph{consistent} refereeing of such competitions (i.e. the outcome of the competition does not change in extensions of the current execution, as in strong linearizable implementations) requires high coordination power.
+Our main results, explained below, show that \emph{consistent} refereeing of such competitions (i.e. the outcome of the competition does not change in extensions of the current execution, as in strongly linearizable implementations) requires high coordination power.

-More in detail, we define two ``canonical'' \emph{contest} objects which are strictly weaker than consensus and which capture the power of strong linearizability in lock-free, resp., wait-free, implementations.
+More in detail, we define two \emph{contest} objects which are strictly weaker than consensus and helps to derive impossibility results for lock-free or wait-free strongly linearizable implementations of several concurrent objects.
 These objects are strictly weaker than consensus, since, unlike consensus, they have a wait-free linearizable implementation from reads and writes.
-The implementations are actually decisive linearizable.
-We consider these objects canonical for two reasons: (1) they admit strongly linearizable implementations from many ``high-level'' objects like stacks, queues, snapshots, counters, etc, and therefore, impossibility results about them have many interesting corollaries and (2) they admit powerful impossibility results for strong linearizability that involve window registers and many non-universal synchronization primitives.
+The implementations are in fact decisive linearizable~\cite{BSLS2024}.
+Furthermore, the objects admit strongly linearizable implementations from many ``high-level'' objects like queues, snapshots, counters, etc, and therefore, impossibility results about them have many interesting corollaries and also admit powerful impossibility results for strong linearizability that involve stacks, window registers and many non-universal synchronization primitives.